model-checking/kani/docs/src/regression-testing.md

 error: test failed: expected check success, got failure
 ```

-When working on a test that is expected to fail, there are two options to
+When working on a test that's expected to fail, there are two options to
 indicate an expected failure.
 The first one is to add a comment

 ```rust,noplaypen